Mark L. Jewell, MD

 What are the incisions used in a breast lift?

-The breast lift surgery has different patterns of incisions according to how much excess skin needs to be removed.
-This is determined at the consultation with Dr. Jewell.
+Breast lift surgery has different patterns of incisions according to how much excess skin needs to be removed.
+This is determined at the consultation with Dr. Jewell or Dr. Najafian.
 Typically, the incisions are around the nipple area and down to the breast fold.
 The incisions are necessary in order to tighten your breast skin and reposition the nipple upward.

 Is nipple sensation changed after a breast lift?